Dateline: Panama City, Panama

 And for those who believe a country without a centrally planned economy is a pipe dream, I present Panama.

-The country hasn’t had a central bank since independence over 100 years ago.
+The country hasn’t had a central bank since its independence over 100 years ago.
 They have no currency of their own, save for a few balboa coins that mirror the US dollar.
 ATMs here dispense greenbacks.

 The macroeconomic view here is good.
 I’ve said for some time that Panama City isn’t exactly a cheap place to live for expats.
 But the free market is at work here; I have yet to see a government-regulated metered taxi, for instance.